Last updated: 08/10/2021

 Destination Rank: 11

 Squaremouth Analytics compares thousands of travel insurance policies purchased pre- and post-pandemic to identify changes and trends in the travel insurance industry.
-For more Costa Rica travel insurance trend data, please contact one of our travel insurance experts.
+For more Bahamas travel insurance trend data, please contact one of our travel insurance experts.

 Squaremouth's destination information is free and available for use within your reporting.